abikoushi/moltenNMF/README.md

 # moltenPPCA

-`moltenPPCA` is an R package for probabilistic principal component analysis with molten data format (in preparation)
+`moltenNMF` is an R package for probabilistic principal component analysis with molten data format (in preparation)

 ## Installation